jart/cosmopolitan/tool/cosmocc/README.md

 bin/cosmocc -o hello hello.c  # creates multi-os multi-arch binary
 ```

+You now have an [actually portable
+executable](https://justine.lol/ape.html) that'll run on your host
+system.
+If anything goes wrong, see the Gotchas and Troubleshoot
+sections below.
+It should have also outputted two ELF executables as
+well, named `hello.com.dbg` (x86-64 Linux ELF) and `hello.aarch64.elf`
+(AARCH64 Linux ELF).
+On Linux systems, those files are also runnable,
+which is useful for easily running programs in GDB.
+On other OSes GDB
+can still debug APE programs if the ELF is loaded in a second step using
+the `add-symbol-file` command.

+## Overview

 The `cosmocc` program is shorthand for `unknown-unknown-cosmo-cc`.
+For
-For advanced builds it's possible to use `x86_64-unknown-cosmo-cc` and
+advanced builds it's possible to use `x86_64-unknown-cosmo-cc` and
 `aarch64-unknown-cosmo-cc` separately and then join the results together
 with the provided `apelink` program.
 Lastly, the `x86_64-linux-cosmo-cc`
 and `aarch64-linux-cosmo-cc` toolchain is the actual physical compiler,
-but it's not intended to be called directly.
-Both cross compilers are
+which isn't intended to be called directly (unless one's goal is maximum
-aliases for the `cosmocc` script, which is a thin wrapper around the
-Linux toolchain.
+configurability or a freestanding environment).

+The `cosmocc` compiler is designed to generate deterministic output
+across platforms.
+With this release we've confirmed that hello world
+binary output is identical on Linux x86+Arm, MacOS x86+Arm, FreeBSD,
+OpenBSD, and Windows.
+Please note that users who need reproducible
+builds may also want to look into explicitly defining environment
+variables like `LC_ALL=C` and `SOURCE_DATE_EPOCH=0`, in addition to
+undefining macros such as `-U__DATE__` and `-U__TIME__`.

 ## Installation